 Turning 50 and Facing the Second Mountain

 During the month of turning the big FIVE-O, I was reading David Brooks’ book, The Second Mountain.
 God used the book to grab me and shake me like a football coach grabs his player’s jersey during a halftime dressing down.

 Brooks’ 365-page book describes how our First Mountain in life is about career wins, status, the house, marriage, the process of “being somebody”.
 Brooks described his mistakes and regrets and the resulting suffering from his First Mountain climb.

 But when he awoke and discovered the Second Mountain, he became genuinely alive.
 It was if his life turned from black-and-white to color.

 His journey up the Second Mountain of life was about forgetting independence and discovering dependence, to be utterly enmeshed in a web of warm relationships.
 It was an awakening to the value of intimacy, devotion, responsibility, and commitment to others in every sense.

-The Second Mountain was about empathy, about immersion in others.
+Turning 50 and facing The Second Mountain is about empathy, about immersion in others.
 The Second Mountain is becoming born again, AGAIN.

 Turning 50 and the 50th Birthday Bash